-HYST I Hysteresis
+HYST\I Hysteresis

-The hysteresis serves the avoidance of many toggle processes of the output and/or the interrupt, if the counter value is in the range of the comparison value.
+The hysteresis serves the avoidance of many toggle processes of the comparison bit and the interrupt, if the counter value is in the range of the comparison value.
 You may set a range of 0 to 255.
 The settings 0 and 1 deactivate the hysteresis.
 The hysteresis influences zero run, comparison, over- and underflow.